denizturkmen/K8S-Full-Content-Notes/Advance in K8s/New Token Create with Kubeadm/Readme.md

 ```

 **Note: Container runtime, kubelet, kubeadm and kubectl** need to load all associated items on the **worker node.**
-Creating a new token with kubeadm for master node worker node
+Creating a new token with kubeadm for worker node
 ``` bash
 # list of token
 sudo kubeadm token list